Author Spotlight

 Yasmina Price

-Yasmina Price is a writer, programmer, and PhD candidate in the departments of African American Studies and Film and Media Studies at Yale University.
+Yasmina Price is a New York–based writer and film programmer, and is completing a PhD at Yale University.
 She focuses on anticolonial cinema from the Global South and the work of visual artists across the African continent and diaspora, with a particular interest in the experimental work of women filmmakers.
-Her writing has appeared in Lux magazine, the Baffler, the Nation, Film Quarterly, and other publications, and her programming has been featured at the Brooklyn Academy of Music, the Los Angeles County Museum of Art, and the Pan African Film & Arts Festival.
+Her writing has appeared in Lux magazine, the Baffler, the Nation, Film Quarterly, and other publications, and her programming has been featured at Anthology Film Archives, the Brooklyn Academy of Music, the Los Angeles County Museum of Art, and the Pan African Film & Arts Festival.

 Drylongso: A Refuge of Their Own